 If I prayed and fasted, I was more tempted.
 If I just worked in ministry, I experienced relief and was not tempted.
 I thought it was spiritual warfare.
 It was not.
 My struggle was easily explained by a competent therapeutic team.

 But many in the church-world had to demonize the facts.
-My accuser failed his lie detector test and refused to take another, and I passed four lie detector tests given by three different polygraphers saying that the primary accusations were false.
+My accuser failed his lie detector test and refused to take another, and I passed four lie detector tests given by three different polygraphers saying that his accusations were false.
 This so confused the narrative the church wanted to publicly present, they hid the tests from the public.
 The lead overseer actually told me, “Brother Ted, we do not believe in this psychological mumbo-jumbo, but we need to send you to therapy for the sake of the public.
 Then when you get home, we’ll get this demon out of you and your family and sweet Miss Gayle will be just fine.”
+He then established a “Restoration Team” purely for the church and press to get the impression that there was a restoration plan, which there was not.
+I learned a great deal about power, money, and how the powers that be can manipulate the press during that process.
 I thank God for the therapy.
 It answered 30 years of prayer.
 I became the man I had always prayed to be because of the process I went through during the crisis.
 Though I do believe there is a need for deliverance in some situations, for that sincere overseer, the world is way too flat.